-Having recently made the switch from Ubuntu to Arch Linux, I’m in the process of building my Arch system up to the full desired functionality.
-One important tool in any Linux user’s system is a torrent client, which is becoming a more preferred method for downloading, as the decentralised download sources spread resource use among the users, rather than having all of the burdens lay on a server somewhere.
+I recently switched from Ubuntu to Arch Linux and am in the process of bringing my Arch system up to full functionality.
+A Linux torrent client, which is becoming a more popular method of downloading, is an essential tool in any Linux user’s system.
+Because decentralised download sources distribute resource use among users rather than putting all of the burdens on a server somewhere.

 4 Linux Torrent Clients

 Transmission is installed by default on Ubuntu, but there is a GTK version for Arch available.
 Transmission has the most basic, bare-bones user interface of our chosen group of Linux torrent clients, and most torrent clients in general.
 You can open a torrent file or a magnet link, choose the destination folder, and that’s all there is to it.
 Transmission is worth a look if you enjoy a minimalistic, barebones approach.

 Deluge, my personal favourite, comes next, which is a little less stripped-down than Transmission.
 The Deluge interface displays a bit more information by default, and the GTK theme appears to fit much better on my system than it did on Transmission.
 The main window displays torrents that are currently downloading or seeding, the left panel displays the various download states (queued, downloading, seeding, etc.), and the bottom panel displays additional statistical information (download speed, seeders, etc.).
 Deluge provides only what you require, nothing more and nothing less.
 It also runs on Python, so it could be modified by anyone who knows how to code in Python.

 With a few exceptions, qBittorrent resembles Deluge in appearance.
 The functionality is nearly identical.
 It, like the previously mentioned torrent clients, can be themed with GTK and provides all of the same functionality as any other Linux torrent client.
 Which UI works best for you is really a matter of personal preference.